vivaria/edisonrul.ing/docs/source/cards/c/castle-walls.md

 ### Card Rulings

-●You choose the monster to receive the DEF increase when you activate this card.
+*   You choose the monster to receive the DEF increase when you activate this card.
 This card targets.
-●If you activate two Castle Walls on the same monster, its DEF increases by 1000.
+*   If you activate two Castle Walls on the same monster, its DEF increases by 1000.